Splenorrhaphy (Splenic Salvage)

 DESCRIPTION OF PROCEDURE:

 [Midline laparotomy / left subcostal incision.]
-Spleen mobilized; ligaments divided.
+Spleen mobilized; splenocolic, splenorenal, splenophrenic, and gastrosplenic ligaments divided (short gastrics ligated).
+[Temporary splenic artery occlusion at superior pancreatic border.]
 Laceration assessed.
 [Argon beam to surface lacerations.]
 [Horizontal mattress sutures 0-chromic across laceration; pledgets at hilar point.]
 [Topical hemostatic agents applied.]
 [Mesh wrap applied circumferentially.]
 Hemostasis confirmed; no active bleeding.
 Spleen returned to LUQ.
-[Drain placed.]
+[Drain placed — pancreatic tail injury concern.]
 Fascia and skin closed.
 Patient tolerated procedure well.

 ESTIMATED BLOOD LOSS: *** mL